Bisonai/vrf-consumer/README.md

 ## Hardhat Tasks

-### Create new Prepayment account
+### Create new account

 ```shell
 npx hardhat createAccount --network baobab
 ```

-### Fund Account
+### Deposit to account

-When you already created an account, you can use Fund Account to deposit to excisting account
+After you have created an account, you can deposit $KLAY to it anytime using the command below.

 ```shell
 export ACCOUNT=